 The Kent Film Office is based in Maidstone and can offer work experience for up to 2 weeks to those who live or study in Kent and are over 18.

 The work experience could entail various tasks in the following areas:

 We have an extensive locations database that we are constantly updating.
 If you have some photographic skills and can handle a digital camera and image manipulation software, you may wish to have a go at location scouting and assist with adding the images to the database.
 The film office manager has 10 years of industry experience as a locations scout and can help you develop and apply your skills to this area and show you how to present and sell a location to the director.
 We will send you out to take images, then you can order and manipulate them and create your own location record, which you can print off and take away with you.

 The main duties of this office is to promote the county of Kent to local, production companies worldwide, location managers, producers and photographers.
-To stay on top of the game, we mail out a monthly locations newsletter to hundreds of contacts and we are always looking to ensure our mailing lists are up to date and expanded.
+To stay on top of the game, we mail out a monthly locations newsletter to hundreds of contacts and we are always looking to ensure our contacts and locations mailing lists are up to date and expanded.
 Therefore, we may ask you to contact participants by telephone to update or ascertain their details, do research or answer the phone to take messages.
 This would be an excellent opportunity for you to develop your communication skills and telephone manner, very useful tools in securing future jobs in the industry.